 Housed in a corner double storey shophouse on Jalan Dewa, this eatery has been operational for decades, with a loyal clientele of both locals and visitors.

 Even though there’s nothing fancy about the interior with the walls lined with white wash tiles, the culinary really brings a sense of nostalgia!
-The eatery still hold true to its traditional way of serving rice in aluminum tin bowls.
+The eatery still holds true to its traditional way of serving rice in aluminum tin bowls.

 Let the chef tantalise your taste buds with old school Chinese chu char dishes: choose from choices of roasted pork, Chinese sausage, sweet sour pork, steamed chicken, tauhu fish fillet, kao yook (steamed taro with pork belly), and sambal prawns among many others.

-From the choices of roasted meat, we enjoyed a small serving of of their signature Chinese sausage as most were sold out.
+From the choices of roasted meat, we enjoyed a small serving of their signature Chinese sausage as most were sold out.
 Well marinated, the pieces of sausages were served on top of a bowl of steamed rice.

 We especially like the tauhu dish, full of sweet flavors from the fish fillet, and plenty of leeks and onions.

 The menu features kao yook, a specialty steamed cuisine made with a combination of melt-away tender taro and deep-fried pork belly.
-The dish captured our attention with its aromatic depth; with distinct taste of nam yue 南乳 (fermented bean curd) and hint of Chinese wine.
+The dish captured our attention with its aromatic depth; with a distinct taste of nam yue 南乳 (fermented bean curd) and a hint of Chinese wine.

-Overall, Sin Yik Wah is a good place for anyone who pines for old school chu char dishes.
-The restaurant is packed almost everyday.
+Overall, Sin Yik Wah is a good place for anyone who pines for old-school chu char dishes.
+The restaurant is packed almost every day.
 Make sure to drop by early as most of the signature sides are sold out by 1.30pm.

 After the heart-warming meal, the day out continued with the exploration of the street art and beautiful murals located at the back lane of Sin Yik Wah.
 Slowly yet surely, the lane is blooming into a lively social point for visitors and locals.
-More photos of the eye popping murals can be viewed here.
+More photos of the eye-popping murals can be viewed here.